 We Americans pride ourselves in our freedom.
-This freedom of choice is a hallmark of our national identity and our heritage.
+Freedom of choice is a hallmark of our national identity and our heritage.
 We have the freedom to choose how we will live our lives.
 Sadly many individuals do not realize that freedom of choice carries the potential for great good in our lives as well as the potential for great harm.

 What do I mean by this?
-Simply that out of every choice we make in life, there are resulting consequences that we must live with.
+Simply that out of every choice we make in life, there are consequences that we must live with.
 Our lives are ruled by cause and effect.
 The Supreme God and Creator of the universe has set in motion certain laws, both physical and spiritual, that regulate the world of cause and effect.

-The physical laws, we call “laws of physics.”
+The physical laws we call “laws of physics.”
 These laws regulate how physical objects interact.
 For example, we all know about, and daily experience, the effect of the law of gravity.
 Every time we drop something, gravity takes effect and the object hits the ground.
 In fact, gravity is always in effect, and it doesn’t matter whether you believe in it or not.

 If you dropped a bowling ball on your foot, you would suffer the consequences.
 If you ignored the law of gravity and fell or jumped off a 30-story building, the law of gravity does not really care if your action was accidental or purposeful.
 The effect will be the same: a broken body and likely death.